sbmelvin/propertyWithPath/README.md

 A JS method to check for the existence of a property deep within a JS Object.
 Paths are key values or array indicies separated by periods.

+Returns: The value of the property if it exists, otherwise it returns undefined.

 Example Usage:

 var x = {